 To learn more about the Right of First Refusal, download our comprehensive Right of First Refusal Guide.
 It’s been prepared by experts at Freehold Sale and written in plain English, so it’s easy to understand

-Selling a freehold property and serving notices to leaseholders can be costly, stressful and time consuming, which is why we offer hassle-free, low or zero cost solutions to help you save money.
-We have extensive experience in preparing and serving Section 5A and 5B notices on behalf of our clients.
-So, whether you’re selling your freehold privately or at auction, we can assist you in complying with your legal obligation to offer the Right of First Refusal to qualifying tenants (leaseholders) in your building.
+Selling a freehold property and serving Section 5 Notices to leaseholders can be costly, stressful and time consuming, which is why we offer a hassle-free solution that will also help you save money.
+We have extensive experience in preparing and serving Section 5A and 5B Notices on behalf of our clients.
+So, whether you’re selling your freehold privately (Section 5A) or at auction (Section 5B), we can assist you in complying with your legal obligation to offer the Right of First Refusal to qualifying tenants (leaseholders) in your building.

 Our Right of First Refusal Notice service is fast and efficient.
-In most cases, we can prepare and serve the notices within 24-hours, subject to having access to the leases and title information.
+In most cases, we can prepare and serve Section 5 Notices within 24-hours, subject to having access to the leases and title information.
 When serving notice, we retain all postage receipts for your file along with all related documentation, so you can rest assured that you have met your legal obligations.